 Bully sticks are common dog treats and chew toys.
 They are 100% natural and are sold in most pet stores.
-They can keep your dog away from your shoes and give them a positive outlet for their boredom.

 What Are Bully Sticks?

 Bully sticks are…well…they are bull penises.
 While that fact might make them less appealing to you, it is also what makes them 100% natural and a healthier choice for your dog.